Valeronlol/valeronlol.github.io/src/markdown/work_experience/en.md

 <br/>

-Technical leadership of a small team.
+Technical leadership of a small team.<br/>
-Exploring the domain.
+Exploring the domain.<br/>
-Planning the architecture.
+Planning the architecture.<br/>
-Slicing ideas into tasks and dispersing them among the team.
+Slicing ideas into tasks and dispersing them among the team.<br/>
-Delivering code to production.
+Delivering code to production.<br/>

 <br/>